-For information on the transfer of human cells or tissues, see point 3; for data transfer, go to point 4.
+For information on the transfer of human cells or tissues, see Point 3; for data transfer, go to Point 4.

-- the kind of imported material; - the kind of exported material; - the agreement, signed or pending, on the transfer of material, including biological material and personal data, between institutions (e.g. Material Transfer Agreement and Data Transfer Agreement) or other documents that certify the establishment of official research cooperation (if applicable); - the permission, obtained or pending, for the export of the material to non-EU countries; - the permission, obtained or pending, of appropriate authorities for the importation of the materials in question (e.g. human remains, artefacts) to Poland (if applicable).
+- a) If the answer is "YES," please provide information concerning: - the kind of imported material; - the kind of exported material; - the agreement (institution and country), signed or pending, on the transfer of material, including biological material and personal data, between institutions (e.g. Material Transfer Agreement and Data Transfer Agreement) or other documents that certify the establishment of official research cooperation (if applicable); - the permission, obtained or pending, for the export of the material to non-EU countries (if applicable); - the permission, obtained or pending, of appropriate authorities for the importation of the materials in question (e.g. human remains, artefacts) to Poland (if applicable), specifying the materials in question and naming the approving institution; - the permission for the export of the materials from the Polish institutions (if applicable).

-6.4 If the research involves low- or medium-income countries, does it provide for the distribution of project benefits?
+6.4 If the research involves low- and/or medium-income countries, are benefitssharing measures foreseen?

-- a) consider the following issues: - will the cooperation contribute to the development of local specialist knowledge? - will the cooperation contribute to the development of research infrastructure in the country concerned? - will the cooperation contribute to the distribution of results, data access, technology transfer or publication in the country concerned? - will the cooperation potentially benefit the local community (property resources, equipment)? - does the research project provide for benefit sharing for the participating groups, transfer of the research results, other products for the local community etc.? - b) provide information concerning: - the cooperating institution/institutions; - direct benefits for the research participants or the local communities.
+- a) consider the following issues: - will the research contribute to the development of local specialist knowledge? - will the research contribute to the development of research infrastructure in the country concerned? - will the research potentially contribute to the reduction of local highly-qualified staff (e.g. nurses, laboratory staff) to the minimum? - will the research contribute to the distribution of results, data access, technology transfer or publication in the country concerned? - will the research potentially benefit the local community (property resources, equipment)? - have the local research groups been involved in the project development? - will the research project be carried out in collaboration with the local research groups? - does the research project provide for benefit sharing for the participating groups, transfer of the research results, remuneration, other products for the local community etc? - will the local co-investigators and experts be involved in the analysis and publication (as co-authors) of research results? - b) provide information concerning: - the cooperating institution/institutions; - an intention to engage co-investigators in the research project and publication of research results; - direct benefits for the study participants or the local communities.

-6.5 Could the situation in the country in question expose research participants to risk?
+6.5 Could the situation in the country put the individuals taking part in the research at risk?